inspirelab-site/inspirelab.umd.edu/_members/yin-wang.md

   # cv:
   # faculty-page:
 ---
-Undergraduate Computer Science student in the College of Computer, Mathematical, and Natural Sciences at the University of Maryland.
-My focus and interest lie in the application of computer and data science to other interdisciplinary fields.
-Currently working on evaluating the consistency of spatiotemporal evolution of brain activity patterns in rodents and humans.
+Mathew was an undergraduate Computer Science student in the College of Computer, Mathematical, and Natural Sciences at the University of Maryland.
+His focus and interests lie in the application of computer and data science to other interdisciplinary fields.
+With the INSPIRE Lab, he was working on evaluating the consistency of spatiotemporal evolution of brain activity patterns in rodents and humans.
+After graduation, he is working as an SDE at Amazon.